stride3d/stride-teamcity/AzureAgentSetup.md

 * Start from an Azure Win10 VM
 * Git for windows
-* Same as Xenko README.md: Visual Studio, FBX SDK
+* Same as Stride README.md: Visual Studio, FBX SDK
 * Visual C++ 2013 runtime (x64 & x86)

 ## Install teamcity agent

 * Don't install as service
 * Set build and temp paths to D: instead of C:
-* Also let it build a few stuff, so that it will precache a recent Xenko git on C: (faster warmup time when cloning VM)
+* Also let it build a few stuff, so that it will precache a recent Stride git on C: (faster warmup time when cloning VM)

 ## Auto start